 - In the above case, testing did happen, and hence did the quality improve?

-- As a tester, isn’t my job to find information about quality than trying to think of improving the quality?
+- As a tester, isn’t my job to find information about quality rather than trying to think of improving the quality?

 - Oh my God!
 I have been misguided all this while.
 So what’s testing then?

-- Isn’t the above question, a good question?
+- Isn’t the above question a good question?

 - Didn’t I learn from this that many people around us are fooling and that is what is stopping me from becoming someone like James Bach?